jfroelich/rss-reader/src/favicon/favicon.md

 # favicon
 **IMPORTANT**: this module is under development.
 Continue to use favicon-service and do not use this module.

-Provides functionality for finding the favicon corresponding to a given url, and for caching lookups to speed up future lookups and reduce network load.Not spec compliant (does not always check document first, uses host-wide favicon regardless of page icon sometimes).
+Provides functionality for finding the favicon corresponding to a given url, and for caching lookups to speed up future lookups and reduce network load.
+Not spec compliant (does not always check document first, uses host-wide favicon regardless of page icon sometimes).

 ## Public functions
 * **lookup** specify the url of a page and find the url of its favicon